 Drag the triangular Feather handle on the drop shadow arrow.
-By default, squared feathering is used, but you can choose another type from the Feather edge picker on the property bar.
-For
+By default, squared feathering is used, but you can choose another type from the Feather edge picker in the property bar.
+For example, the Gaussian blur creates a realistic drop shadow.